Somali Civil War (2009–present): 2009–10: War begins

 Al-Shabaab also vowed to fight the government.
 On 4 February 2009, four Islamist groups, including Hassan Dahir Aweys' Eritrean branch of the ARS merged and created the group Hisbi Islam, to oppose the new government of Sharif Sheikh Ahmed.
-New TFG President Sheik Sharif Sheik Ahmed arrived in Mogadishu as a president for the first time on 7 February 2009.
+The new TFG President Sheik Sharif Sheik Ahmed arrived in Mogadishu as president for the first time on 7 February 2009.
 The al-Shabaab and other radical Islamists began firing at the new TFG president hours later.
 They accused the new President of accepting the secular transitional government.

 On 8 February, heavy fighting broke out in southern Mogadishu. al-Shabaab leader Sheikh Mukhtar Robow (Abu Mansur) met with Sharif Ahmed for peace talks during his visit to Mogadishu, while Omar Iman rejected the president.
 During these negotiations, Sharif Ahmed said that he would be prepared to enforce Sharia Law in Somalia, which was the radical groups' main demand.
 However, Sheikh Mukhtar Robow, a former al-Shabaab spokesman, denied having talked to Sharif Ahmed and vowed to continue fighting until his demands for Sharia Law were met.
-Sheikh Mukhtar Robow warned Nigeria against sending peace keepers to Somalia, as al-Shabaab view the AU peace keepers as occupying forces.
+Sheikh Mukhtar Robow warned Nigeria against sending peace keepers to Somalia, as al-Shabaab viewed the AU peace keepers as occupying forces.
 An offensive was launched two days later by al-Shabaab to take the Bakool province.
 Government officials who had been ousted from Baidoa had been amassing troops in the city of Hudur (Xudur) and planning a major offensive to re-take Baidoa.
 Islamist forces attacked the province and reached the capital where they started a battle against government forces.
 In Galmudug, Clan militia took the town of Masagaway from al-Shabaab, while there was also fighting in Warsheekh.